MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.feeds.providers/feedmanager_tryshowannouncement_1521207212.md

 ## -description

-Requests that an announcement be shown in the feeds host.
-The host may or may not show this announcement, based on its policies.
+Requests that an announcement be shown in the taskbar.
+The feeds host may or may not show this announcement, based on its policies.
 If the user interacts with the announcement, the feed provider's <xref:Microsoft.Windows.Widgets.Feeds.Providers.IFeedAnnouncementInvokedTarget.OnAnnouncementInvoked(Microsoft.Windows.Widgets.Notifications.FeedAnnouncementInvokedArgs)> method will be called.

 ## -parameters